rivertale/hand2/README.md

    <details>
    <summary>(What hand2 actually does)</summary>

-   1. Retrieves students' last pushed commit before `2024-03-24 23:59:59`.

-   2. Clones the `solution` branch in `tmpl-hw1`.
+   1. Clones the `solution` branch in `tmpl-hw1`.

-   3. Finds repositories prefixed by `hw1` in Compiler-s24, and clones their last pushed commits before the cutoff.
+   2. Finds repositories prefixed by `hw1` in Compiler-s24.

+   3. Retrieves their last pushed commit before `2024-03-24 23:59:59`.

+   4. Clones the repositories based on their last pushed commits.

-   4. Replaces the directories `./docker` and `./test` in students' repositories with those from `tmpl-hw1`.
+   5. Replaces the directories `./docker` and `./test` in the repositories with those from `tmpl-hw1`.

    </details>